Sekenre/cbor-ordered-map-spec/CBOR_Ordered_Map.md

 ## Introduction

-In the python programming language, there is a dictionary type (OrderedDict [3]) which allows efficient access to key-value pairs in the order in which they are added.
+In the Python programming language, there is a dictionary type (OrderedDict [3]) which allows efficient access to key-value pairs in the order in which they are added.
 If these are encoded as major type 5 the order dependent information is lost, especially when serializing to a canonical format.
 Therefore an order-preserving tag should be used.